The race is on Tuesday January 1st 2019 and what better way to clear fuzzy heads than to tackle the 5 mile trail climb up to Cissbury Ring and back!

 The route follows the same course as previous years.
 It starts with an anti-clockwise lap around the sports field followed by a 100m road section which will be marshalled to stop traffic at the start of the race.
 After the short road section the route takes a left turn up a chalk track for about 300m.
 Up to this point there is plenty of space for passing runners, but after the chalk track section the route gradually narrows as it slowly climbs to the foot of what is known within the club as “cardiac hill”!

 The track around the edge of Cissbury could be described as “undulating with damp patches” with a short but steep climb up the West side of the ring followed at the top by a sharp left 90′ turn to a marshalled gate.
 This is approximately half way and all the hard work has been done as the route is now mostly downhill to the finish.
-[Note that by the time of the race there could be longhorn cattle and ponies around Cissbury Ring]

 The return 100m road section will be marshalled, but not closed to traffic so please exercise extreme caution along the road before turning left heading back through the car park to the finish.